-Russian Concentration Camps: Gay Men Imprisoned and Tortured, This Is How You Can Help Stop The Atrocities
+Russian Concentration Camps: Gay Men Imprisoned And Tortured, This Is How You Can Help Stop The Atrocities

 Natalia confirmed the reports of Novaya Gazeta while at the same time declined to name her sources.
 She also added that a few clerics close to Kadyrov, and two well-known local TV presenters were also among those detained in the “concentration camps,” as reported by BBC.

-The efforts of gay right activists and LGBT network have garnered support worldwide.
+The efforts of gay rights activists and the LGBT network have garnered support worldwide.
 In London, hundreds of supporters thronged the Russian Embassy to protest against the atrocities on gay men.

-Protestors screamed ‘close the camps’ and laid pink flowers outside the embassy.
+Protestors screamed “close the camps” and laid pink flowers outside the embassy.
 The protestors added that they wanted to show support and solidarity so that the gay men in Chechnya know they are not alone.
-Michael Salter-Church, the co-chair of Pride in London, said,
+Michael Salter-Church, the co-chair of Pride in London, said the following.

 “It sends a shudder down the spine to hear about concentration camps in 2017.
 Russia’s abuses cannot be ignored.”